private-octopus/picoquic/README.md

 Thanks to Frederik Deweerdt for ensuring that Picoquic runs on MacOSX.
 The build steps are the same as for Linux.

+## Picoquic on FreeBSD

+Same build steps as Linux.
+Picoquic probably also works on other BSD variants, but only FreeBSD has been tested so far.

 ## Developing applications

 Sorry, not all that much documentation yet.
 This will come as we populate the wiki.
 Your